Luidog/node-red-contrib-filemaker/README.md

   Container Data Node
     ✓ should be loaded
-    ✓ should download Container Data (2533ms)
-    ✓ should throw an error with a message and a code (1467ms)
+    ✓ should download an object of Container Data to a buffer (1581ms) ✓ should download an object Container Data to the filesystem (1415ms) ✓ should download Container Data to the filesystem (1569ms) ✓ should throw an error with a message and a code (196ms)

   Create Record Node
     ✓ should be loaded
-    ✓ should create a record (176ms)
+    ✓ should create a record (179ms)
-    ✓ should create allow the filemaker response to be merged to the message object (187ms) ✓ should use flow context to create a record.
-(189ms) ✓ should use global context to create a record.
-(180ms) ✓ should throw an error with a message and a code (1418ms)
+    ✓ should create allow the filemaker response to be merged to the message object (183ms) ✓ should use flow context to create a record.
+(178ms) ✓ should use global context to create a record.
+(175ms) ✓ should throw an error with a message and a code (180ms)

   Delete Record Node
     ✓ should be loaded
-    ✓ should delete a record (273ms)
+    ✓ should delete a record (266ms)
-    ✓ should throw an error with a message and a code (177ms)
+    ✓ should throw an error with a message and a code (168ms)

   Edit Record Node
     ✓ should be loaded
-    ✓ should edit a record (266ms)
+    ✓ should edit a record (256ms)
-    ✓ should throw an error with a message and a code (175ms)
+    ✓ should throw an error with a message and a code (162ms)

   FieldData Utility Node
     ✓ should be loaded
-    ✓ should transform an array of data (275ms)
+    ✓ should transform an array of objects (289ms)
+    ✓ should transform a a single object (258ms)
     ✓ should reject with an error message and code

   Find Records Node
     ✓ should be loaded
-    ✓ should perform a find (272ms)
+    ✓ should perform a find (259ms)
-    ✓ should throw an error with a message and a code (188ms)
+    ✓ should throw an error with a message and a code (173ms)

   Get Record Node
     ✓ should be loaded
-    ✓ should get a specific record (179ms)
+    ✓ should get a specific record (257ms)
-    ✓ should throw an error with a message and a code (171ms)
+    ✓ should throw an error with a message and a code (164ms)

   Set Globals Node
     ✓ should be loaded
-    ✓ should set globals (185ms)
+    ✓ should set globals (178ms)
-    ✓ should throw an error with a message and a code (180ms)
+    ✓ should throw an error with a message and a code (167ms)

   List Records Node
     ✓ should be loaded
-    ✓ should List records (264ms)
+    ✓ should List records (267ms)
-    ✓ should throw an error with a message and a code (187ms)
+    ✓ should throw an error with a message and a code (177ms)

   Login Node
     ✓ should be loaded
-    ✓ should login to a Data API session (92ms)
+    ✓ should login to a Data API session (93ms)
-    ✓ should throw an error with a message and a code (1418ms)
+    ✓ should throw an error with a message and a code (1426ms)

   Logout Node
     ✓ should be loaded
-    ✓ should close a Data API Session (179ms)
+    ✓ should close a Data API Session (176ms)
     ✓ should throw an error with a message and a code

   Record Id Utility Node
     ✓ should be loaded
-    ✓ should extract record ids from an array of data (260ms) ✓ should reject with an error message and a code
+    ✓ should extract record ids from a single object (305ms) ✓ should extract record ids from an array of objects (265ms) ✓ should reject with an error message and a code

   Trigger Script Node
     ✓ should be loaded
-    ✓ should trigger a script (190ms)
+    ✓ should trigger a script (177ms)
-    ✓ should throw an error with a message and a code (186ms)
+    ✓ should parse a script result if it is valid json (183ms) ✓ should not parse a script result if it is not valid json (185ms) ✓ should throw an error with a message and a code (171ms)

   Utility Services
     merge utility